-This blog is the work of Melissa Cameron.
-She is jewellery artist and lapsed interior architect who moonlights as a photographer (and occasionally writes in the 3rd person…)*
+This blog documents the art practice of Melissa Cameron.
+She is jeweller / artist / designer and lapsed interior architect, who moonlights as a photographer (and occasionally writes in the 3rd person…)*

-Most photography is also by Melissa.
-Some, including those images featured on invitation cards (reprinted with permission), are by others, who retain all copyright, as do the artists whose works are featured in Melissa’s photography.
+Most photography is by Melissa.
+Some images, including those featured on invitation cards (reprinted with permission), are by others, who retain copyright, as do the other artists whose works feature in posted photos.
 If your work is featured in an image that you don’t want to see here, please get in touch and it will be removed ASAP.

-In all her website endeavours she is radically outperformed by the ubiquitous TurboNerd, who codes with unparalleled verve and speed, and who kindly makes the architecture more or less operable by Melissa.
+In website endeavours Melissa is assisted by the wonderful TurboNerd, who codes with unparalleled verve and speed, and who kindly makes the architecture more or less operable by Melissa.

-Favorite tool: a tie between AutoCad LT 2013 and her 100mm Vallorbe saw frame combined with 6/0 Glardon Vallorbe blades.
-Or her camera, or her Optimum drill press…
+Favorite tool: a tie between AutoCad LT 2013 and the 100mm Vallorbe saw frame combined with 6/0 Glardon Vallorbe blades.
+Or camera, or PUK welder, or Optimum drill press…

-Most comments on a post/page: Enamel on Steel – some insights
+Most comments on a post/page: Enamel on Steel – insights

 * Using a Nikon D750 with multiple lenses (previously a Leica D-Lux 4), three led studio lights against a roll of photographic backdrop paper.
 Out-of-studio images also feature her telephone camera, presently an iPhone X.